- June 13

 - Harpur College

 - June 15

-- Professional Schools; College of Community and Public Affairs, Decker School of Nursing (Sophomores), School of Management and Watson School of Engineering & Applied Science
+- Professional Schools; College of Community and Public Affairs, Decker School of Nursing (sophomores), School of Management and Watson School of Engineering and Applied Science (no computer science)

 - June 19